Guidelines for Commercialization Initiation Grants

 Explore the Commercialization Initiation program and determine whether your institution is eligible to apply for a grant.

-Only applications from a select group of major research universities identified by the Murdock Trust will be considered.
+Only applications from a select group of major research universities and biomedical research institutes identified by the Murdock Trust will be considered.
 This program is aimed at supporting projects that create an inflection point for commercialization, and it is not designed to enable investigators to generate data for their next major research grant application.
 Thus, funding is intended to support the commercialization of bench discoveries and translating those to the market.
 Only projects from the natural sciences, medicine and engineering will be considered.
 Requests for games and software applications will not be considered.

 The Trust has no equity interest in the intellectual property or commercialization of the invention.
 Submission of a proposal to this program from the university, however, is predicated on the expectation that the university has thoroughly vetted the scientific, technical and commercialization merits of the proposal.